dlang/DIPs/DIPs/13NNN-WGB.md

 is allowed and the responsiblity of destructing `s` remains with the caller.

+### EMO and Garbage Collection

+The current semantics are defined so that a naive compacting garbage collector can move objects with a mere memcpy.
+The restriction is that no fields of an object can contain a pointer to that same object.
+Currently, there isn't a naive compacting collector for D, so this hasn't been a problem.
+A collector that tracks where the pointers are in an object would not have this issue.

+Ironically, because move constructors execute arbitrary code, this likely would interfere with the collector keeping track of the state of memory during a collection cycle, meaning that objects with move constructors would likely be pinned (treated as immoveable).

+### Class Objects

+Class objects cannot have move constructors or move assignment operators.

 ### Last Use

 The *Last Use* of an lvalue is the last time in a path of execution that any read